mstksg/inCode/copy/entries/dependent-haskell-1.md

 This post is written on *[stack][]* snapshot *[lts-5.17][]*, but uses an unreleased version of *hmatrix*, *[hmatrix-0.18 (commit 42a88fb)][hmatrix head]*.
-I [maintain my own documentaiton][hmatrix head docs] for reference.
+I [maintain my own documentation][hmatrix head docs] for reference.
 You can add this to the `packages` field of your directory or global *stack.yaml*:

 ~~~yaml